pichfl/talks/presentations/auto-reveal/slides/001-reveal.md

 <!-- .slide: data-bg-plum -->

-I apologise for the fault in the slide order.
+I apologise for the fault in the order of slides.
 Those responsible have been sacked.

 ---